samuelrs9/klmnn-novelty-detection/README.md

 This repository contains the Matlab implementation of the paper ["On novelty detection for multi-class classification using non-linear metric learning"](https://doi.org/10.1016/j.eswa.2020.114193).

+## Our Aproach
+In this work, we propose to detect novelties by exploiting non-linear distances learned from multiclass training data.
+For this purpose, we adopt a kernelization technique (KPCA) jointly with the Large Margin Nearest Neighbor (LMNN) metric learning algorithm.

+To perform the metric learning, we used the original implementation made available by the authors of the LMNN algorithm (website).
+In the case of the kernelization algorithm, we used the Kernel PCA algorithm, also made available by third parties.
+Both the LMNN and KPCA algorithms provided by third parties can be found in the `external` directory.

+## Compared Methods
+We compare our approach with the following methods
+* Kernel Null Foley-Sammon Transform (KNFST)
+* One Class SVM
+* Multi Class SVM
+* Kernel Principal Component Analysis (KPCA)

+Codes for these approaches are available in the `compared_methods` directory.
+For **One Class** and **Multi Class SVM** we use the implementation available o Matlab.
+In the case of the **KNFST** and **KPCA** methods, we use external implementations that are located in the `external` directory.

 ## Experiments
 To replicate the experiments described in the paper we have made scripts available in the `experiments` directory.
 The scripts
 ```